DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 ### The personal data we collect and how we collect it

-The personal data we collect will depend on whether you’re a candidate, work for a training provider or give a reference.
+The personal data we collect will depend on whether you are a candidate, work for a training provider or give a reference.

-#### The data we collect if you’re a candidate
+#### The data we collect if you are a candidate
-If you’re a candidate using Apply, we collect the information that you enter directly when you apply.
+If you are a candidate using Apply, we collect the information that you enter directly when you apply.
 This includes personal information, such as your:

 - first name
 - last name